Michigan GOP leader calls Capitol riot a 'hoax from day one'

 LANSING, Mich.
-(AP) — A Republican legislative leader in Michigan falsely claimed supporters of President Donald Trump were not involved in the deadly attack at the U.S. Capitol, calling it a “hoax.”
+(AP) — A Republican legislative leader in Michigan apologized Tuesday after falsely claiming supporters of President Donald Trump were not involved in the deadly attack at the U.S. Capitol, having called it a “hoax.”

+Senate Majority Leader Mike Shirkey made the comments last Wednesday while meeting with leaders of the Hillsdale County GOP, according to a video posted on YouTube by a group called Reclaim Our American Republic.
+The remarks were first reported by the Detroit Metro Times.

+"I said some things in a videoed conversation that are not fitting for the role I am privileged to serve,” he said in a statement.
+"I own that.
+I have many flaws.
+Being passionate coupled with an occasional lapse in restraint of tongue are at least two of them.
+I regret the words I chose, and I apologize for my insensitive comments.”

 At one point, a participant who said he was at the Jan.
 6 protest in Washington, D.C., asked Shirkey about it.